 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Websense beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Websense beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped slightly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue dropped slightly.
+Non-GAAP earnings per share dropped significantly.
 GAAP earnings per share grew.

-Websense reported revenue of $90.4 million.
-The 10 analysts polled by S&P Capital IQ predicted revenue of $89.1 million on the same basis.
-GAAP reported sales were 1.9% lower than the prior-year quarter's $92.1 million.
+Websense chalked up revenue of $87.5 million.
+The 10 analysts polled by S&P Capital IQ expected revenue of $85.7 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.